 Aging Water Infrastructure Issues In The United States

-One alternative to finance and deliver water infrastructure projects is through the Public-Private Partnership (P3 or PPP) programs.
+One alternative to financing and delivering water infrastructure projects is through Public-Private Partnership (P3 or PPP) programs.

-In this program, the public agency will enter into agreements with the private association that deals with construction, engineering, design, and operating companies to construct and rehabilitate water facilities.
-It also includes the maintenance of infrastructure facilities, including treatment plants, rail lines, and bridges.
+In this program, the public agency will enter into agreements with a private association that deals with construction, engineering, design, and operating companies to construct and rehabilitate water facilities.
+The program also includes maintaining infrastructure facilities like treatment plants, rail lines, and bridges.

-With this business model, project risks such as schedule delays and cost overruns will be turned over to the private partner.
-In some cases, the entire water system is transferred to the private partner via privatization.
+This business model transfers project risks, such as schedule delays and cost overruns, to the private partner.
+The entire water system is sometimes privatized.

-In the business water sector, repayment can be gained from the fees paid by the sewer and water services customers.
+In the water business sector, repayment can be made from the fees paid by sewer and water service customers.
 Indeed, P3 can deliver more than what traditional procured goods and services can offer.
-However, some municipalities only tend to consider the P3 arrangement when their system has failed, or they cannot look for additional revenue on their own through bonding.
+However, some municipalities only consider the P3 arrangement when their system has failed or cannot look for additional revenue through bonding.

-Indeed, the P3 model can finance both the plants and the underground infrastructure.
-But sometimes, the replacement of the pipes can be faced with challenges such as the need for the rights of way, prevention of the gas and cable line, and obstruction of public transits.
+Indeed, the P3 model can finance the plants and the underground infrastructure.
+But sometimes, the replacement of the pipes can face challenges such as the need for the right of way, prevention of the gas and cable line, and obstruction of public transit.

-The replacement of the pipes is the most expensive part of several water infrastructure projects, and the municipalities are not always ready on what roles private sectors should take in the said project.
+The replacement of pipes is the most expensive part of several water infrastructure projects, and municipalities are not always ready to decide what roles the private sector should play in the project.

-Finally, P3s in the water sector often meet problems from the public.
-The people are concerned with the services being controlled by private entities.
-As such, P3s are underutilized nowadays when we talk about the water sector.
+Finally, P3s in the water sector often encounter problems from the public.
+People are concerned that private entities are controlling services.
+As such, P3s are underutilized in the water sector today.

 Berkey Water Filters

-The Berkey Water Filters can remove fluoride, arsenic, MTBE, and other heavy metal ions in the water.
+The Berkey Water Filters can remove fluoride, arsenic, MTBE, and other heavy metal ions.

 Conclusion